fortinet-solutions-cse/fortistacks/README.md

 The scripts are supposed to run on an Ubuntu with root access.
 See the README Dockerclient for running on external Openstack on any client.

+## Videos

+Fortistacks1.2 on Public openstack : https://youtu.be/Zp6CCEbJiUU

+If you want to install your own openstack and use the same (on 1 machine) refer to Fortistacks1.1  https://youtu.be/0y38B61FTSk the video applies to version 1.2.

+## Previous versions
 For stable versions of this project refer to :

 https://github.com/fortinet-solutions-cse/fortistacks/releases to find